Swoot1/Angular2Demo/README.md

 Known errors in the tutorial:

 - The Task interface is never placed in it's own file and will result in a TypeScript error when not found.
 - The Task dueDate should be of the type String since it is, a string.
+This will also result in a TypeScript error before fixed.
+- There's one extra semicolon in the getTasks function in the app.component.ts line 49.
 This will also result in a TypeScript error.

-I'm sorry for any other unknown errors the tutorial might contain.
+These errors are fixed in the finished version I'm sorry for any other errors the tutorial might contain.

 ##Start the app
 Open your terminal and cd to the root of the todo app project.